canaveensetia/udacity-disaster-response-pipeline/README.md

 <a name="descripton"></a>
 ## Description

 This Project is part of Data Science Nanodegree Program by Udacity in collaboration with Figure Eight.
 The dataset contains pre-labelled tweet and messages from real-life disaster events.
-The project aim is to build a Natural Language Processing (NLP) model to categorize messages on a real time basis.
+The project's aim is to build a Natural Language Processing (NLP) model to categorize messages on a real time basis.

 This project is divided in the following key sections: